U.S. Tax Information

 affect the ability to file taxes.

-- Starting with 2020, the mailed version of the employee W-2 now contains a truncated Social Security Number format.
-Social Security numbers on employee mailed versions will be masked using the format XXX-XX-1234.
-Information reported directly to federal and state agencies will still contain the full social security number. (slightly different from other communication)
+- The mailed version of the employee W-2 now contains a truncated Social Security Number format.
+Social Security numbers on employee mailed versions will be masked using the format XXX-XX-1234 (note: all information reported directly to federal and state agencies still contains the full social security number as usual).

 Understanding Your W-2